seksha/HACK_MINDS/README.md

+TITTLE:
                       **Design a telemedicine application that enables virtual consultations between patients and healthcare professional**

 **DESCRIPTION**:-